TheJesper/Code2GPT/README.md

 ## Features

-1. List and copy the folder structure to clipboard, respecting the allowed files and excluded folders defined in `config.json`.
+1. List and copy the folder structure to clipboard, respecting the allowed files and excluded folders defined in `config.json` and patterns specified in `.gitignore`.
 2. Browse and copy specific files with their relative paths and content to the clipboard.

 ## Usage

 1. Configure the `config.json` file to include the desired file types in `allowedFiles` and folders to exclude in `excludedFolders`.
+2. Ensure you have a `.gitignore` file in your project directory if you want to exclude files/folders based on those patterns.
-2. Run the appropriate script (`Code2GPT.ps1`, `BrowseAndCopy.ps1`, or `NavigateAndCopy.ps1`) and provide the path to the source folder when prompted.
+3. Run the appropriate script (`Code2GPT.ps1`, `BrowseAndCopy.ps1`, or `NavigateAndCopy.ps1`) and provide the path to the source folder when prompted.
-3. Follow the on-screen instructions to list the folder structure, browse, or copy specific files.
+4. Follow the on-screen instructions to list the folder structure, browse, or copy specific files.

 ## Exit